Transfer Pricing in Chile

 Since 1998, Chile has incorporated transfer pricing rules into its legislation.

-Being a member country of the aforementioned organization, it has continued to introduce changes to its transfer pricing regime as from 2016, in accordance with Action 13 of the BEPS Plan (Base and Erosion and Profit Shifting), in order to take measures against tax evasion or avoidance.
+Being a member country of the aforementioned organization, it has continued to introduce changes to its transfer pricing regime as from 2016, according to Action 13 of the BEPS Plan (Base and Erosion and Profit Shifting), to take measures against tax evasion or avoidance.

 Principle of Full Competition: Concept